dev-yusupov/file-system-simulation/docs/doc.md

   - `delete_node(name)`: Deletes a file or directory.
   - `move_node(source_name, dest_dir_name)`: Moves a file or directory.
   - `list_contents()`: Lists contents of the current directory.

+#### File system structure

+In file system structure there is a `/root` directory which acts as a base directory.
+You can create your prefered folders in root.
+For example `Desktop`, `Media`, `Projects` and other folders.

 #### Command Handling